-Tim Gunn finished his second season as the head baseball coach at Germantown Friends School.
+Tim Gunn is in his third season as the head baseball coach at Germantown Friends School.
 Gunn brings extensive collegiate level coaching experience to the GFS program.
-He has been Swarthmore College’s Assistant Baseball Coach since 2009.
+He was Swarthmore College’s Assistant Baseball Coach from 2009-2011.
 At Swarthmore, Gunn helped the team make the NCAA Division III Playoffs for the first time in school history.
-His resume includes his ongoing roles as Head Coach at the Maplezone Sports Academy in Great Valley, PA, and Head Coach/ Baseball Instructor at the All Star Baseball Academy in Broomall, PA.
-In 2010, he was also the Head Coach of the summer Wood Bat program at the IMG Academy in Bradenton, Florida.
+He has an ongoing role as Head Coach at the Maplezone Sports Academy in Great Valley, PA, His resume also includes experience as Head Coach/ Baseball Instructor at the All Star Baseball Academy in Broomall, PA.
+In 2010, and Head Coach of the summer Wood Bat program at the IMG Academy in Bradenton, Florida.

 Coach Myran has been and integral part of the Germantown Friends School faculty since 1988.
 Currently, he works as the Head Varsity Boys’ Track Coach, Middle School Basketball Coach, 10th Grade Advisor/College Advisor, and Physical Education Teacher.
 Entering his 16th season as Head Coach of the Boys’ Track and Field Team, Coach Myran has led the Tigers to eight Friends’ School League Championships (1996-98, 2004, 2006-08 & 2012), two Penn Relays Championships in DMR Championship of America (2008) and 4x400m Independent School Champions (2003) as well as a PAISSA State Championship in 2010.